How To Paint Trim Without Brush Marks?

 Remember that you must not start the brush stroke on already applied paint because it displays a starting point.

-Step 6 : Feather Out your brush strokes
+Step 6: Feather Out your brush strokes

-Step 7 : Repeat the process
+Step 7: Repeat the process

 Again do this procedure of your working trim along with the first coat.
 One thing to remember here again is not to overload the brush.

-Step 8 : Sand the surface
+Step 8: Sand the surface

-When you notice that your first coat has dried completely, start sanding with 320 or 360 grit sandpaper.
+When you notice that your first coat has dried completely, start sanding with 320 or 360-grit sandpaper.
 Don’t skip the sanding when you are applying another coat.
 Sanding helps to make your paint smooth and smother.
 Without sanding, it’s not possible.

-Step 9 : Use of primer
+Step 9: Use of primer

 Use this process when you have finished the coat.
 Only two coats are enough to paint on the trim.
 You can see a finished look by only painting two coats.
-Sometimes you have to apply three coats when you don’t apply primer or use light color over a dark color.
+Sometimes you have to apply three coats when you don’t apply primer or use a light color over a dark color.

 Leave a Comment